The world reacts as Donald Trump takes power

 Israel

-Even before Trump's inauguration, Israeli Prime Minister Benjamin Netanyahu sent him a welcome tweet.
+Even before Trump's inauguration, Prime Minister Benjamin Netanyahu sent him a welcome tweet.

 "Congrats to my friend President Trump.
 Look fwd to working closely with you to make the alliance between Israel&USA stronger than ever."